 As of December 2019

-The October 2019 total unemployment rate (non-adjusted) remained the same as the September 2019 total unemployment rate (3.3%).
-The unemployment rate (non-adjusted) remained the same for people with no disabilities (3.2%) but increased for people with a disability (6.1% to 6.9%).
+The November 2019 total unemployment rate (non-adjusted) remained the same as the October 2019 total unemployment rate (3.3%).
+The unemployment rate (non-adjusted) remained the same for people with no disabilities (3.2%) and for people with a disability (6.9%).

 The percentage of those unemployed over 52 weeks for the month of December 2019 decreased to 11.7% (674,374 people) from November 2019, 13.4% (804,191 people).
 (See Unemployed 52 Weeks or Longer)

 3 states (New Mexico, West Virginia and Wyoming) are the only states that do not have a lower number of average monthly number of unemployed in 2019 (thru November) than 2008.

 5 states (Arizona, Colorado, Nebraska, Oregon and West Virginia) have a higher number of average monthly number of unemployed in 2019 (thru November) than 2018.

 On May 1, 2019, seasonally-adjusted data for non-modeled metropolitan areas and metropolitan divisions were updated from January 2010 forward based on revised historical not-seasonally-adjusted estimates and re-fitting of seasonal-adjustment models.
 At the same time, the data were smoothed using the Reproducing Kernel Hilbert Space (RKHS) filter that had been implemented for model-based areas in early 2018.
 The implementation of the smoothing filter resulted in changes back to the series beginnings in January 1990.